LukeSmithxyz/landchad/content/gitea.md

 short_desc: "A fully-featured Github-like git website for serious software projects and communities."
 ---

 Gitea allows you to self-host your git repositories similar to [bare repositories](/git), but comes with additional features that you might know from GitHub, such as issues, pull requests or multiple users.
 Its advantage over GitLab---another Free Software GitHub clone---is that it is much more lightweight and easier to setup.

 Head over to [gitea.com](https://gitea.com) to see what it looks like in practice.

 Although Gitea is lighter than Gitlab, if you have a VPS with only 512MB of RAM, you will probably have to upgrade.
 Gitea is more memory-intensive than having just a bare git repository.
+If you just want a minimalist browseable git server without  issue tracking and pull requests, install [cgit](/cgit) instead.

 ## Installing Gitea